 In order to manage credit risk the directors of the subsidiary company set limits for customers based on a combination of payment history, third party credit references and knowledge of the customers.
 Credit limits are reviewed by the subsidiary's directors on a regular basis in conjunction with debt ageing and experience.
-In 2019 there were a limited number of concentrations of credit risk.
-In the prior year, the Group had exposure to two large debtor balances at the period end which accounted for almost a third of the balance due between 61 and 120 days.
-There were no such large debtors as at 30 September 2021.
+In 2021 there were a limited number of concentrations of credit risk.
+There were no such large debtors as at 30 September 2022.